 Can Stress Cause Heart Attack?

 Symptoms of heart attack are nothing to ignore.
-According to the Mayo Clinic, Broken Heart Syndrome “is a temporary heart condition brought on by stressful situations, such as the death of a loved one.
+According to the Mayo Clinic, Broken Heart Syndrome is a temporary heart condition brought on by stressful situations, such as the death of a loved one.
 People with broken heart syndrome may have sudden chest pain or think they’re having a heart attack.
 These broken heart syndrome symptoms may be brought on by the heart’s reaction to a surge of stress hormones.
 In broken heart syndrome, a part of your heart temporarily enlarges and doesn’t pump well, while the remainder of the heart functions normally or with even more forceful contractions.
-The condition was originally called takotsubo cardiomyopathy.
-Today, it’s also referred to as stress cardiomyopathy, stress-induced cardiomyopathy or apical ballooning syndrome.
-The symptoms of broken heart syndrome are treatable, and the condition usually reverses itself in about a week.
+Thankfully, the symptoms of broken heart syndrome are treatable, and the condition usually reverses itself in a short period of time.

 Broken heart syndrome symptoms can mimic a heart attack.
 Common symptoms include: